 There are so many reasons you might want to crochet faster.
 Maybe it’s because there are three baby showers coming up in the next month, and you need to stitch some gifts… pronto.
 Maybe it’s because you have a list of to-crochet projects that’s a mile long, and you want to get to all of them as soon as possible.

 Or maybe you just want to crochet faster to beat the world record, currently held by Lisa Gentry who crocheted a total of 5,118 stitches in 30 minutes.
 (Go, Lisa!)

-No matter your reason for wanting to crochet faster, here are a couple of tricks to help you out:
+Here are a couple of tricks to help you crochet faster:

 1. Use a bulkier yarn.